maahir-CUsoftwareeng/maahir-CUsoftwareeng/README.md

 - 👋 Hi, I’m @maahir-CUsoftwareeng
 - 👀 I’m interested in requirements engineering and communicating between technical and nontechnical audiences
 - 🌱 I’m currently learning PHP and javascript
-- 💞️ I’m looking for a co-op where I can help communicate with stakeholders and implement good coding practices and documentation
+- 💞️ I’m looking for a co-op starting immediately where I can help communicate with stakeholders and implement good coding practices and documentation
 - 📫 Reach me at muhammad.maahir@gmail.com .
 I also have a blog @maahir.az

 <!---